stjudecloud/docs/docs/guides/tools/rapid-rnaseq.md

 Fusion genes are important for cancer diagnosis, subtype definition and targeted therapy.
-RNASeq is useful for detecting fusion transcripts; however, computational methods face challenges to identify fusion transcripts due to events such as internal tandem duplication (ITD), multiple genes, low expression or non-templated insertions.
+RNASeq is useful for detecting fusion transcripts; however, computational methods face challenges to identify fusion transcripts due to events such as internal tandem duplication (ITD), multiple genes, low expression, or non-templated insertions.
 To address some of these challenges, St. Jude Cloud offers "Rapid RNA-Seq", an end-to-end clinically validated pipeline that detects gene fusions and ITDs from human RNA-Seq.